replikativ/datahike/README.md

 - generalize interface to indices
 - integration factui/reactive?

+## Roadmap

 ### 0.2.0

 - cleanup interface to hitchhiker-tree
-- use core.async to handle storage IO
+- optionally use core.async to handle storage IO
 - ClojureScript support both in the browser and on node
-- work on schema concept
+- conceptualize schema upgrades
-- implement transactor functions
 - fast redis backend support
+- explore support for other index structures, e.g. FoundationDB

 ### 0.3.0